Why does the Court hold personal information?

 If you send us an email message, we will record your email address and may retain your message as correspondence.
 Even if we delete it, a copy may be retained in backup records.
 Your message as sent to us may include metadata.

-The Courts support websites which provide information about their operations.
+The Court supports websites which provide information about their operations.

-Any privacy concerns about the Courts’ websites should be directed to the Courts’ webmaster by emailing email@example.com or by writing to:
+Any privacy concerns about the Court website should be directed to the Court’s Privacy Officer by emailing email@example.com or by writing to: Privacy Officer, Federal Circuit Court of Australia, GPO Box 9991, Brisbane QLD 4001, Australia.

 Site visit data

-You can visit our sites without telling us who you are or revealing other personal information unless you choose to do so.
+You can visit our site without telling us who you are or revealing other personal information unless you choose to do so.
 If you visit our websites, we record:

 - the user's server address